I Ching: Hexagrams

 In the canonical I Ching, the hexagrams are arranged in an order dubbed the King Wen sequence after King Wen of Zhou, who founded the Zhou dynasty and supposedly reformed the method of interpretation.
-The sequence generally pairs hexagrams with their upside-down equivalents, although in eight cases hexagrams are paired with their inversion.
+The sequence generally pairs hexagrams with their upside-down equivalents; the eight hexagrams that do not change when turned upside-down, are instead paired with their inversions (exchanging yin and yang lines).
 Another order, found at Mawangdui in 1973, arranges the hexagrams into eight groups sharing the same upper trigram.
 But the oldest known manuscript, found in 1987 and now held by the Shanghai Library, was almost certainly arranged in the King Wen sequence, and it has even been proposed that a pottery paddle from the Western Zhou period contains four hexagrams in the King Wen sequence.
 Whichever of these arrangements is older, it is not evident that the order of the hexagrams was of interest to the original authors of the Zhou yi.
 The assignment of numbers, binary or decimal, to specific hexagrams, is a modern invention.

 Yin and yang are represented by broken and solid lines: yin is broken (⚋) and yang is solid (⚊).
 Different constructions of three yin and yang lines lead to eight trigrams (八卦) namely, Qian (乾, ☰), Dui (兌, ☱), Li (離, ☲), Zhen (震, ☳), Xun (巽, ☴), Kan (坎, ☵), Gen (艮, ☶), and Kun (坤, ☷).

 The different combinations of the two trigrams lead to 64 hexagrams.

 The following table numbers the hexagrams in King Wen order.

 Interpretation and influence

 The sinologist Michael Nylan describes the I Ching as the best-known Chinese book in the world.
-Eliot Weinberger writes that it is the most "recognized" Chinese book.
+Eliot Weinberger wrote that it is the most "recognized" Chinese book.
 In East Asia, it is a foundational text for the Confucian and Daoist philosophical traditions, while in the West, it attracted the attention of Enlightenment intellectuals and prominent literary and cultural figures.